PinYuanChen/pinyuan.github.io/_posts/2023-01-24-property-wrapper-userdefaults.md

 }
 ```

-But we can make it more reusable by defining a property wrapper to deal with the same scenario.
-The following code is how we put the logic into a wrapper called `UserDefaultsWrapper`:
+But with property wrappers, we can make this logic more reusable by defining a wrapper specifically for this scenario.
+The following code shows how we can put this logic into a wrapper called `UserDefaultsWrapper`:

 ```swift
 @propertyWrapper